-Day 3: In the footsteps of Sherlock Holmes
+Day 3: In The Footsteps Of Sherlock Holmes

 BETWEEN HEAVEN AND ABYSS: HIKE TO THE REICHENBACH FALLS AND THE AARE GORGE

-WONDERS OF NATURE IN BERNESE OBERLAND AND GLASS CRAFTSMANSHIP
+WONDERS OF NATURE IN BERNESE OBERLAND AND

 Swiss railways enjoy an excellent reputation for their reliability and quality, as well as their impressive rail network connecting cities and crossing the Alps.
 The Swiss are proud of this, as they are of their stunning landscapes.
 The Brünig Panorama Express takes you to Meiringen, passing small villages, crystal-clear lakes and impressive mountain scenery along the way.